bill-mca/cybernetic-stream-table/task-list.md

 - Used liquid nails to attach platic washers to the drains of the stainless tray
 - Used silastic to seal all holes in the stainless tray

+### 16th of May
+- Wrote this plan

+Worked for about 2.5 hours in the lab
+- Did a flood test of the waterproofing and it was a success
+- built a filter for the drain
+- Tested LDPE as a medium - it was a failure because it just floats
+- Rebooted the RPi.

 ## Future (what I'm aiming to do when)

+### 17th of May
+- Meet with Ben Fox to talk about demo day
+-